huntrar/cliquery/README.rst

        IOError: [Errno 13] Permission denied: '/usr/local/lib/python2.7/dist-packages/cliquery/.cliqrc'

-   Then you have two options:
+   This means you did not follow the install advice and chose to install as root.
+You have three options:

    ::

+       1. (recommended) Uninstall and reinstall as a non-root user by following the instructions above.
-       1. (recommended) Change file ownership from root to user by entering the following:
+       2. Change the configuration file ownership from root to user by entering the following:

                sudo chown $USER "$(cliquery -c)"

-       2. Execute cliquery as root, using su or sudo.
+       2. (not recommended) Execute cliquery as root, using su or sudo.

 -  A search may return immediate results, such as calculations or facts made possible by WolframAlpha, or instead a page of Google search